Binyamin Kahane: Israeli Air Force

-As a former member of the Irgun it was not easy for Kahane to be accepted to the newly formed Israeli Air Force as a pilot.
-However, after repeated efforts, he was allowed on April 5, 1948, and attached to squadron A. His requests for assignment to fighter planes were turned down (perhaps due to his age, 37), but in 1949 he was allowed to train flying dual engine airplanes.
-Since the second half of 1948 Kahane was attached to squadron 35 based at Ekron where he flew the UC-64A Norseman, with sorties also to the besieged Sodom, thus completing a personal circle.
+As a former member of the Irgun, it was not easy for Kahane to be accepted in the newly formed Israeli Air Force as a pilot.
+However, after repeated efforts, he was allowed to enlist on April 5, 1948, and was attached to Squadron A. His requests for assignment to fighter planes were turned down (perhaps due to his age, 37), but in 1949 he was allowed to train flying dual-engine airplanes.
+From the second half of 1948 Kahane was attached to Squadron 35, based at Ekron, where he flew the UC-64A Norseman, with sorties also to the besieged Sodom, thus completing a personal circle.
 In January 1949 Kahane was assigned to a light aircraft squadron flying Pipers; in June 1950 he completed instructor training, and was appointed a Piper flight instructor.

-He was at odds with the rest of the squadron both because of his background with the Irgun, and his age.
+He was at odds with the rest of the squadron both because of his background with the Irgun and his age.
 Kahane was excluded from some activities, for example, Operation Shnunit in June 1954 (rescue of the crew and commandos off a stranded Israeli Navy near the Saudi coast).
-Perhaps as a result, he was never promoted beyond the rank of Seren (Captain).
+Perhaps as a result, he was never promoted beyond the rank of Seren (captain).
 This was reflected in letters he wrote to his friend Zvi ("Gammy") Rin, also a former Irgun member, who in 1950 left Israel to study in the United States.